 To try this out without any large investments, SPGPrints offers rental units to our customers.
 Using this service, you can test a rental unit within your manufacturing process, before buying a unit.

-Comparing Screen Printing Techniques for Printed Electronics
+Comparing Screen Printing Techniques for Industrial Printing

 In the previous chapters, we covered the most important differences between flatbed screen printing and the rotary screen printing process.
 But what is the best type of printing process for your business and the applications you produce?